dhmontgomery/r-data-for-beginners/r-for-beginners.md

 You all have a program on your computers called RStudio.
 Open it up now.

 You'll see that the screen is divided into four sections.
-In the upper left you can view your data.
+In the upper left you'll be able to view your data.
 In the lower left is the Console — that's where you'll type in your code.
 You should see a `>` symbol with a cursor next to it.

 The other two sections we can ignore for now.